Growth, European worries send shares lower

-Yields on benchmark Spanish and Italian bonds were also moving up to unsustainable levels as the optimism raised by last month's EU deal to help indebted states and banks faded.
+Yields on benchmark Spanish and Italian bonds were also on their way to unsustainable levels as the hopes raised by last month's EU deal to help indebted states and banks began to fade.

-U.S. stocks were poised to open lower with eyes on the start of the second-quarter earnings season, which is expected to see the slowdown in growth reflected in corporate profitability.

-But it was a meeting of euro zone finance chiefs later on Monday which held centre stage, with doubts growing over whether they will make much progress on plans for a single euro zone bank regulator, or on how the region's new bailout fund can be used to reduce a country's borrowing costs.
+Euro zone finance chiefs later on Monday will try to flesh out plans agreed at a leader's summit to give the European Central Bank greater oversight of the bloc's banks and to use the region's rescue funds to reduce countries' borrowing costs.

-"We don't expect any major decisions at the euro zone finance ministers' meeting, which is more to plan ahead, rather than to decide on further action," Morgan Stanley told its clients in a note.
+"If leaders couldn't agree on details, there's little chance that the finance ministers will reach any further agreement, so anyone betting on another positive surprise might be disappointed," said Kimihiko Tomita, head of foreign exchange for State Street Global Markets in Tokyo.

+Spain, which has applied for up to 100 billion euros from Europe to recapitalise its banks, said at the weekend it would take more austerity measures in coming days but also called for greater urgency from its euro zone partners.

-But time was looking to be running out for Spain, where 10-year government bond yields were 10 basis points higher at 7.08 percent, a borrowing cost widely regarded as unsustainable for any euro zone government.
+Spanish 10-year government bond yields were 10 basis points higher at 7.08 percent, with the Italian equivalent up a similar amount at 6.13 percent.

-The premium which investors demand to leave the safety of German debt to hold equivalent Spanish bonds was also growing and hit 577 basis points, nearing its all-time high.
+The premium investors demand to leave the safety of German debt to hold equivalent 10-year Spanish bonds rose to 578 bps, nearing its all-time high as doubts over the prospects of any action from the Eurogroup meeting later today in Brussels grew.

-Equivalent Italian debt followed the Spanish debt higher, rising a similar amount to 6.13 percent.

-At the weekend, Spanish Prime Minister Mariano Rajoy promised to announce more austerity measures in the coming days but he also called on his euro zone partners for greater urgency to tackle the funding crisis.
+"In terms of progress, we might actually see a bit more clarification on where we are, but I don't think progress is necessarily the word you use here.
+It's clarification rather than actually moving forward," said Rob Carnell, international economist at ING.

 SHARES SINK

-Weaker than expected Chinese inflation data, a record fall in Japan's machinery goods orders, which help gauge the strength of capital spending, and the disappointingly weak U.S. jobs report on Friday were undermining sentiment in equity markets.
+Weaker than expected Chinese inflation data was fuelling the heightened growth fears in equity markets that had followed the disappointingly weak U.S. jobs report on Friday, leaving the MSCI world index down 0.3 percent at 310.05 points.

-However, the losses were limited as the data was also seen boosting the prospects for stimulus from the world's major central banks.
+However, the data was also seen boosting the prospects for stimulus from the world's major central banks, limiting the losses.

 Chinese Premier Wen Jiabao said on Sunday that more aggressive efforts to fine-tune economic policies were needed to support an economy still under downward pressure.